 Hello, Hellebores!

 Say hello to these stunning and simple-to-craft crepe paper hellebores!
-Featuring extra fine crepe paper from our online shop in Chiffon, Sangria, Aubergine, Green Tea, and Cypress, we had so much fun designing this colorful palette.
+We had so much fun designing this colorful palette, featuring extra fine crepe paper from our online shop in Chiffon, Sangria, Aubergine, Green Tea, and Cypress.

 Simply gather the tools and materials below, and craft along with our detailed instructions to bring a few of these beautiful blossoms to life.
 We’ve even added our helpful “how to use floral tape” video tutorial below to make your crafting experience even easier!